 The Importance of Environment in the Healing of Trauma

-A trauma-aware “outer” environment creates a physical sense of safety, which often leads the body into an “inner” sense of safety, too.
+A soft and warm outer environment creates a physical sense of safety, which often leads the body into an inner sense of safety, too.

-In July of 2020, I was sitting in a cardiologists office about to have an ultrasound scan of my heart and a stress test due to an extraordinary amount of heart palpitations, which were, in fact, caused by “chronic anxiety & panic” (unresolved trauma).
+In July of 2020, I was high on anxiety, sitting in a Cardiologists office about to have an ultrasound of my heart and a stress test due to an extraordinary amount of heart palpitations.

 His office was barren, stark white, with gray benches, old monitors and paint faded cabinets.
 There was one photo of a fish on the wall, which I had my eyes glued to while I ran on the treadmill.

 The blinds were down over the window by the bench, with a tiny hole that I could see through to the grass outside.
-When I reached my max of 190 bpm on the treadmill, I was asked to step off, take a few breaths, and sit down on that bench and let my heart rate come down, but it wasn’t able to.
+When I reached my max of 190 bpm on the treadmill, I was asked to step off, take a few breaths, and sit down on that bench and let my heart rate come down, but it didn’t.

 My nervous system was on high alert entering that room having just been diagnosed with ‘panic disorder’ and additionally terrified about doing a stress test.